 Glass skyscrapers rise from electric blue waters, neon-pink lights illuminate Art Deco masterpieces, and the parties only end once the South Florida sun rises over the Atlantic shoreline’s soft bed of white sand.
 This is Miami — a multicultural melting pot with a long history as a gaycation destination.
-Aside from must-see spots like glitzy-gay South Beach and artsy-fartsy Wynwood, Miami throws a gajillion LGBTQ events throughout the year where international crowds live out their best 1990s Will Smith fantasy and “party in the city where the heat is on.”
-Bienvenido a Miami.
+Aside from must-see spots like glitzy-gay South Beach and artsy-fartsy Wynwood, Miami throws a gajillion LGBTQ+ events throughout the year where crowds flock to gay Miami.

 In the late 1990s, things began looking up.
 Miami banned discrimination based on sexual identity in 1998.
 Gender identity discrimination finally followed in 2014.
 The city’s first sanctioned Pride parade happened in 2009.
 In 2015, Miami-Dade County became the first place in Florida to issue a same-sex marriage license.

 The city’s most exciting queer history predates all these landmark moments by decades.
 It took place in 1937 at La Paloma, a nightclub in what is now Miami-Dade County.
-La Paloma, known for female impersonators, lude comedy acts, and striptease performances was one of the earliest LGBTQ outposts in South Florida.
+La Paloma, known for female impersonators, lude comedy acts, and striptease performances was one of the earliest LGBTQ+ outposts in South Florida.
 It was also a vulnerable target for anti-gay extremists.
-On November 15th, nearly 200 members of the KKK stormed the bar in white hoods.
-Everyone was forced to leave, and the owners were told to close up shop.
-In spite of subsequent threats and police raids, La Paloma reopened with a new skit with performers in white robes openly mocking the terrorist organization.
+On November 15, nearly 200 members of the KKK stormed the bar in white hoods.
+Despite subsequent threats and police raids, La Paloma reopened with a new skit with performers in white robes openly mocking the terrorist organization.
 This act of resistance is a shining example of Miami’s queer community.
-When faced with adversity, LGBTQ Miamians always knows how to bounce back and keep the party going.
+When faced with adversity, LGBTQ+ Miamians always know how to bounce back and keep the party going.

-All hail the royal queens of Ocean Drive!
-This South Beach staple is best known for its Friday — Sunday drag brunch, where you can drink your body weight in mimosas while watching drag performers do death drops from table tops for only $45.
-If brunch is still too ambitious after your all-night shenanigans, don’t worry — you can catch a Palace queen lip-syncing for her life every night of the week.
-Palace is conveniently located near Miami’s 12th Street Gay Beach — a great spot to soak up some midday booze before basking in the sun.
+All hail the royal queens of Ocean Drive.
+Palace is best known for its Friday — Sunday drag brunch, where you can drink your body weight in mimosas while watching drag performers do death drops from table tops for only $50.
+If brunch is too ambitious after your all-night shenanigans, don’t worry — you can catch a Palace queen lip-syncing for her life every night of the week.
+Palace is conveniently near Miami’s 12th Street Gay Beach, a brilliant spot to soak up some midday booze before basking in the sun.

 Coconut Grove and Little Haiti